fsmv/daemon/README.md

 ```

 Tip: The portal client library reads the `PORTAL_ADDR` and `PORTAL_TOKEN`
-environment variables automatically so if you set those up in your shell
+environment variables automatically.
+So if you set those up in your shell
 dotfiles you can just run daemon binaries or go servers you wrote yourself with
-no setup and automatically have it serve on your damain name with TLS publicly
+no other setup.
+That way it will automatically serve on your domain name with
-and internally, even if you're on a completely different network from your
+TLS publicly and internally, even if you're on a completely different network
-portal machine.
+from your portal machine.